British Values At Greythorn

 Our RE curriculum teaches children about different faiths; as they move through the school they will learn about Christianity, Islam, Hinduism and Buddhism.
 They will hear the stories that teach the values and belief of these religions and learn how people of faith celebrate and demonstrate their beliefs.

 Greythorn children know that they have a voice.
-Every class elects a school council representative who will take their concerns to our School Council, who meet once a month.
-The school council are encouraged to listen to their class mates, to make fair representation and then to report back.
+Every class elects a school council representative who will take their concerns to our School Council, who meet regularly.
+The School Council are encouraged to listen to their class mates, to make fair representation and then to report back.

-Two of our school council represent the views of Greythorn children at our Rushcliffe Pupil Parliament, they visit the NCC Chambers and see how democracy works on a local level.
+Two of our School Council represent the views of Greythorn children at Rushcliffe Pupil Parliament and FHT Children's Parliament, they visit the NCC Chambers and see how democracy works on a local level.

-The Head Teacher teaches a lesson in each class at the beginning of the year and gives children the opportunity to present ideas about what works well in the school and how things could be improved.
+The Head Teacher gives opportunities to present ideas about what works well in the school and how things could be improved.

 Our governors visit the school and conduct pupil interviews to hear the views of the children about their learning and their school.